saheedchy/Car_Sales_Dashboard/README.md

 ### 3.Core Tools
 Power BI (Microsoft Power BI Desktop): This is the main Business Intelligence (BI) tool used to create the interactive visualizations, overall dashboard layout, and user experience (UX).

-SQL (Structured Query Language): Used as the data source to store and manage the raw car sales data.
-Advanced SQL queries are typically written to filter the data by attributes like transmission type, body style, and manufacturer before it is loaded into Power BI.

 ### 4.Key Power BI Technologies
 Power Query (M Language): Used for Data Cleaning and Transformation (ETL process) to prepare the raw data for analysis.
 This includes steps like renaming columns, setting data types, handling duplicates, and cleaning text fields.